-Leaflet Distribution, also known as Leaflet delivery, Flyer Distribution, Flyer Delivery, Letterbox Marketing or Door Drop Marketing has become an effective medium in which to promote businesses and events around the UK.
+Leaflet Distribution, also known as Leaflet delivery, Flyer Distribution, Flyer Delivery, Letterbox Marketing or Door Drop Marketing, has become an effective medium to promote businesses, charities, political parties and events around the UK.

-Leaflet Distribution companies are extensively used by top businesses and government departments to increase brand awareness and generate sales enquiries for local businesses or promote local events.
-In fact, according to the Direct Marketing Association (DMA) 80% of top advertisers in the UK use Leaflet Distribution to advertise their businesses.
-The DMA also reports that leaflet distribution has grown rapidly since 1994, and despite the growth of the internet and online, door to door is a very important and effective method of local communications and promotion.
+Top businesses and government departments extensively use leaflet distribution companies to increase brand awareness and generate sales enquiries for local businesses or promote local events.
+In fact, according to the Direct Marketing Association (DMA), 80% of top advertisers in the UK use Leaflet Distribution to advertise their businesses.
+The DMA also reports that leaflet distribution has grown rapidly since 1994.
+Despite the growth of the internet and online, door to door is a very important and effective method of local communications and promotion.

-The market in the UK is now worth nearly £1billion.
+The market in the UK is now worth over £1 billion.

-Shared distribution is the service most used in door to door letterbox marketing.
-This shared distribution service is when your leaflets are delivered with other, non-competing leaflet in areas of your choice, meaning the price for distribution is cheaper than on a solus leaflet drop.
+Extremely popular with our clients, shared distribution is our most cost-effective option and can produce some fantastic results.
+This shared distribution service is when your leaflets are delivered with other, non-competing leaflets in areas of your choice, meaning the price for distribution is cheaper than on a solus leaflet drop.

 Shared campaign dates may be less flexible due to other leaflets going out, so although it’s cheaper, you may have to be flexible on the timing of your leaflet distribution.

-With door to door distribution, the first thing to remember is that we are delivering unaddressed material and we cannot, therefore, guarantee to find or get to every single letterbox.
+With door-to-door distribution, the first thing to remember is that we are delivering unaddressed material, and we cannot guarantee to find or get to every single letterbox.

-In fact, some properties do not have letterboxes and some have letterboxes in unusual places.
+Some properties do not have letterboxes, and some have letterboxes in unusual places.
 Also, sometimes we cannot get into flats too.

-If the deliverer is unfamiliar with the area he or she is delivering to it is very unlikely they will find all the relevant properties and all the letterboxes.
+If the deliverer is unfamiliar with the area they are delivering to, it is very unlikely they will find all the relevant properties and all the letterboxes.

-We aim to deliver to every letterbox in the drop area, however it is not usually possible to achieve 100% penetration with unaddressed material.
+We aim to deliver to every letterbox in the drop area; however, achieving 100% penetration with unaddressed material is not usually possible.

 There is no unaddressed leaflet distribution service (including the Royal Mail that guarantees 100% coverage.

-With door to door distribution, we are delivering material that is unaddressed and not to any particular person or individual at the address and your material may be being delivered with other leaflets.
+With door to door distribution, we are delivering unaddressed material and not to any particular person or individual at the address, and your material may be being delivered with other leaflets.